How Contacts Are Collected

 Contact Metadata

-Each contact record stores the following information:
+Each contact record stores:

 Email Notifications for Contact Form Submissions